 We have compared and rated 4 of the biggest and most popular car insurance providers.

-We like AllState because of their leniency with drivers with bad credit.
+4. AllState is another highly rated car insurance provider due to their leniency with drivers that have bad credit.
 They offer affordable rates for almost everyone

 A good thing to consider when choosing the right car insurance for you is to look at customer satisfaction reviews and complaints.